 Google Challenge Grant - Dendrometers save trees from groundwater extraction

-Funding or Partner Organisation: Google (Google Global Impact Challenge (AU))
+Funding or Partner Organisation: Google LLC (Google Global Impact Challenge (AU))

 Start year: 2015